prakharmath/CS60075-Team-4-Task-1/README.md

 The instructions to run the code on a local setup has been specified in instructions.txt.

-The code can also be run on Google Colab, where it has been setup and can be easily tested.
+The code can also be run on Google Colab, where it has been setup.
 Link to the [Colab Notebook](https://colab.research.google.com/drive/15wGcIhXM_NNy6PNa-xLN6lBTnKU0zECJ?usp=sharing)

 The brief presentation video is uploaded on Google Drive.
 [Link](https://drive.google.com/drive/folders/1r0LDocuY7C9kLta4itgJ4jdRVe7TrSyk?usp=sharing)